The Simplicity Found in Cosmos

 Dancing Universe

 Marcelo Gleiser, the award-winning professor of physics, explores the moving cosmos in his book The Dancing Universe : From Creation Myths to the Big Bang : Physics is a game played with nature.
 He proclaims that science and spirituality are tightly knit.
 Here is what they have in common : The laws of causality govern both.
 In each domain, everything happens with a cause.
 We must use reason to understand both.
 Observation and experience are necessary to understand a happening.
 They aim to integrate their knowledge to real life scenarios.
 Their quest is reaching the Truth.
-He quotes from
+He cites from

 Continue Reading